Deminarcis/move-my-server/README.md

 ### Move My Server

-Move My Server is a small script that is designed to allow users to easily move a server from one hypervisor to another.
-This script aims to handle everything but the destination by itself.
+Move My Server is a small script that allows users to easily move a server from one hypervisor to another.

-Currently this script has been tested against and written for CentOS 7 and Debian 9.

 I hope you find it useful!

 #### Requirements

-This script relies on
+You will only need Python to begin with but in the spirit of transparency this script will make sure the following are installed:

-- Python (2.7 or better should work just fine)
+- Python (2.7)
 - rsync

+If you dont have these installed then the script will get them from your package manager.

+#### Supported / Tested on:

+- Debian 8 (Jessie)
+- CentOS 7 (1511 build)

 #### Installation

-No installation required , just put it in a directory and run as sudo/root
+unzip and run.

 ### Issues / Bug Reporting